TUM-IAS hereby invites applications for Fellowships in the following categories of its Fellowship program:

 Applications are to be submitted online (link to the application forms) by October 27, 2020.

 To scientists and TUM professors considering a future collaboration, we would also like to point out the TUM Global Visiting Professor Program (more information) for short-term visits of up to three months.
 During this initial shorter visit, prospective collaborators can explore the possibility of a future, more long-term collaboration in the framework of an Anna Boyksen, Hans Fischer (Senior) or Rudolf Diesel Industry Fellowship.
-The TUM Global & Alumni Office will publish a call for proposals for this program by the end of September 2020.
+The TUM Global & Alumni Office will publish a call for proposals for this program at the end of October 2020.

 TUM-IAS explicitly encourages nominations of and applications from women as well as from all others who would bring additional diversity dimensions to the university’s research and teaching strategies.